arpansahu/common_readme/AWS Deployment/Minio.md

 ### Nginx Setup as Reverse Proxy

-Note: Nginx is already setup in the other steps as seen before right now i will discuss about server configuration for minio and minioui
+Note: Nginx is already set in the other steps as seen before right now I will discuss server configuration for minio and minioui

-1. Nginx Server configuration for minio api server
+1. Nginx Server configuration for minio API server
      ```bash
     server {
         listen         80;
         server_name    minio.arpansahu.me;